sofia-etchegoin/missing-purrson/README.md

 The tech we will use.

-- Using the full-stack we have learnt at Dev Academy.
+- the full-stack we have learnt at Dev Academy.
-- Google maps Api.
+- google maps API.
-- Auth0.
+- auth0.
-- Uploading images to database.
+- uploading images to database.

 ## User Stories